redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE_NEW.md

 redhat-ods-applications                                           Active
 redhat-ods-monitoring                                             Active
 redhat-ods-operator                                               Active
+rhods-notebooks                                                   Active
 ```

+You or your data scientists must create additional projects for the applications that will use your machine learning models.

+>IMPORTANT
+Do not install independent software vendor (ISV) applications in namespaces associated with OpenShift AI.

 >IMPORTANT
 The RHOAI Operator has instances deployed as a result of Install the operator.